 Director for Strategic Partnerships, Abt Associates

-Gisela Abbam, M.B.A., is Global Executive Director for Government Affairs & Policy for GE Healthcare.
-Gisela is responsible for the strategic direction of government affairs and policy for GE Healthcare, the $18 billion business unit of General Electric that provides transformational medical technologies and solutions to health customers in over 100 countries.
-She works in collaboration with the World Health Organization (WHO), the UN, World Bank and other international organizations to improve health outcomes.
-Furthermore, Gisela leads and drives a broad range of legislative, policy issues to shape global health policies.
-She is focused on addressing health needs of various countries.
+Gisela Abbam, was previously the Global Executive Director for Government Affairs and Policy for GE Healthcare.
+She was responsible for the strategic direction of government affairs and policy for GE Healthcare, the $18 billion business unit of General Electric that provides transformational medical technologies and solutions to health customers in over 100 countries.
+She worked in collaboration with the World Health Organization (WHO), the UN, World Bank and other international organizations to improve health outcomes.

 Gisela led GE’s global health thought leadership and engagement with governments across the world.
 Gisela has written over 40 briefings/white papers on various policy issues including health reform.